steffenskov/Pragmatic-DDD/README.md

 That's 3 business rules right there, which an `int` or `uint` doesn't properly capture.
 As such an `OrderNumber` `Value Object` is probably the right way to represent it in your code.

 This also extends to the `Id`s of your aggregates.
-Sure you can just use a `Guid` and call it a day, but in so doing, you lose the differentiation between the `Id` of an `Order` and a `User`, which obviously are two different things.
+Sure you can just use a `Guid` and call it a day, but in doing so, you lose the differentiation between the `Id` of an `Order` and a `User`, which obviously are two different things.
 To simplify implementation of this I'd recommend using my `StrongTypedId` package.
 (Check the NuGet list at the bottom of this document for links)

 ## Value Objects